-The key to keeping a grocery budget that works for you family is to start by living below your means in all aspects of your life.
+The key to keeping a grocery budget that works for your family is to start by living below your means in all aspects of your life.

 If you can learn to spend less than what you make a week, you will be walking down that financial path to freedom much faster.

-Even though everyone will have a different grocery budget doesn’t mean there aren’t tips to help you determine what your grocery budget should be.
+Even though everyone will have a different grocery budget, there aren’t tips to help you determine what your grocery budget should be.

 Let’s look at five tips to help you decide what your family’s grocery budget should be.

-Let’s look at a stat from USA today on grocery budgets.
+Let’s look at a stat from the USA today on grocery budgets.

 According to the U.S. Department of Agriculture, Americans spend, on average, around 6% of their budget on food.
 However, the study also shows that they also spend 5% of their disposable income on dining out.
 That makes your food budget 11% of your overall income.USATODAY.com

 How to Calculate Your Grocery Budget

-First thing you need to do is find out how much you are spending on groceries.
-Decide if you want your grocery budget to include only food or food and household items like toilet paper, shampoo etc.
+The first thing you need to do is find out how much you are spending on groceries.
+Then, decide if you want your grocery budget to include only food or food and household items like toilet paper, shampoo, etc.

 I keep my two budgets separate.
-I buy almost all of our household goods at Costco or BJs and I’m going monthly for these items.
-When in a pinch I know I can always get toothpaste and shampoos for under $1 if I check out out the weekly coupon deals.
-If you eat out frequently it would be easier to add this in to the food budget.
+I buy almost all of our household goods at Costco or BJs, and I’m going monthly for these items.
+When in a pinch, I know I can always get toothpaste and shampoos for under $1 if I check out the weekly coupon deals.
+If you eat out frequently, it would be easier to add this to the food budget.

 You can use the Grocery Budget calculator below that uses the (USDA) Low-Cost Food Plan.
 And read on for tips on how to actually achieve this grocery budget.

 Use a Spreadsheet

 I suggest using Google Sheets Monthly Grocery budget.
 It’s simple to fill in, and you’ll have access to it anytime from anywhere.
 For me, I love using my Google docs on my phone and desktop.